 The Children of Lir: A Fascinating Irish Legend

 Although she cursed the four children of Lir and turned them into Swans, Aiofe gifted them the ability to talk and sing.
 In reaction, the daughter, Fionnuala, cried and asked her when their curse would end.
 Aiofe replied by saying that no other power on earth could remove the curse, but the curse would end after they spent 900 years living across Ireland:

 After the news of what Aiofe had done spread to his castle, Lir ran to the lake to see the fate of his cursed children.
 He cried in grief, and his swan children started to sing for him until he fell asleep.
 Then, he headed to Bodhbh’s castle to tell him of the curse.
-Bodhbh ordered Aoife to transform herself into an air demon, which she remains to this day.
+Bodhbh ordered Aoife to transform herself into an air demon, which she remains today.

+The Children of Lir: A Fascinating Irish Legend